nelhage/blog.nelhage.com/content/post/some-opinionated-sql-takes.md

 There are plenty of nits to pick about SQL for interactive use, but in net this is where it really shines as a language, in my opinion.

-This advantage also carries over, to some degree, to exploratory *development*; if you are building our an early-stage application where you are iterating rapidly, the ability to use SQL and to use the query planner to just write whatever queries you need at the moment and then make them efficient later — if there even is a later, for that feature — is genuinely valuable.
+This advantage also carries over, to some degree, to exploratory *development*; if you are building out an early-stage application where you are iterating rapidly, the ability to use SQL and to use the query planner to just write whatever queries you need at the moment and then make them efficient later — if there even is a later, for that feature — is genuinely valuable.

 # Migrations are far more painful than they need to be